erockdotdev/existence_is_pain/README.md

 The first was having event listeners work on dynamically created elements.
 I solved that by adding the click event directly to the function that creates the element.

 The next was posting the score after the time was up.
 I was getting what the score was set to, but not to what it changed to at the end of the game.
-In order to fix that i had to set the innerhtml of the div that shows the score from within the function that added to the score.
+In order to fix that I had to set the inner html of the div that shows the score from within the function that added to the score.

-The last big challenge I has was havign random spawn locations.
+The last big challenge I has was having random spawn locations.
 At first the elements would only come out of the same area after being created, which lead to it being too easy to click on them when they spawned.
-To fix this I had to use Math.random times an appropriate number to het random top and left loactions.
+To fix this I had to use Math.random times an appropriate number to get random top and left loactions.

 # Unsolved Problems

-I feel like the elements cluster much more to the right of the game board than the left, so it doesnt feel as scattered or random as I would like.
+I feel like the elements cluster much more to the right of the game board than the left, so it doesn't feel as scattered or random as I would like.
 The problem is that when I adjust the width they can spread too, they do fill the rightside, but break out of the bottom of the game board.
 I set it as best as I could for the elements to spread out as much as possible without breaking out the bottom, but I feel it could be better.

-Also, as of writing this, I have yet to understand how to use classes to maniplate the DOM.
-Hopfully with the time I have left I'll figure it out.

 # Time